-Guess samples' gender from the relative coverage of chromosomes X and Y. A table of the sample name (derived from the filename), detected chromosomal sex (string "Female" or "Male"), and log2 ratio value of chromosomes X and Y is printed.
+Guess samples' chromosomal sex from the relative coverage of chromosomes X and Y. A table of the sample name (derived from the filename), inferred sex (string "Female" or "Male"), and log2 ratio value of chromosomes X and Y is printed.

 '''

-cnvkit.py gender .cnn .cnr .cns
+cnvkit.py sex .cnn .cnr .cns

-cnvkit.py gender -y .cnn .cnr .cns
+cnvkit.py sex -y .cnn .cnr .cns

 '''

-If there is any confusion in specifying either the gender of the sample or the construction of the reference copy number profile, you can check what happened using the "gender" command.
-If the reference and intermediate .cnn files are available (.targetcoverage.cnn and .antitargetcoverage.cnn, which are created before most of CNVkit's corrections), CNVkit can report the reference gender and the apparent chromosome X copy number that appears in the sample:
+If there is any confusion in specifying either the sex of the sample or the construction of the reference copy number profile, you can check what happened using the sex command.
+If the reference and intermediate .cnn files are available (.targetcoverage.cnn and .antitargetcoverage.cnn, which are created before most of CNVkit's corrections), CNVkit can report the reference sex and the sample's relative coverage of the X and Y chromosomes:

 '''

-cnvkit.py gender reference.cnn Sample.targetcoverage.cnn Sample.antitargetcoverage.cnn
+cnvkit.py sex reference.cnn Sample.targetcoverage.cnn Sample.antitargetcoverage.cnn

 '''

-The output looks like this, where columns are filename, apparent gender, and log2 ratio of chrX:
+The output looks like this, where columns are filename, inferred sex, and ratio of chromosome X and Y log2 coverages relative to autosomes:

 '''

-cnv_reference.cnn Female -0.176
+cnv_reference.cnn Female -0.176 -1.061

-Sample.targetcoverage.cnn Female -0.0818
+Sample.targetcoverage.cnn Female -0.0818 -12.471

-Sample.antitargetcoverage.cnn Female -0.265
+Sample.antitargetcoverage.cnn Female -0.265 -15.139

 '''